markikojr/DataScience/sentiment_classifier_api/README.md

 1) To create the model and the serialized version of model to model.pkl, execute: `python model.py`
 2) To start Flask API execute: `python app.py`
 3) Then navigate to URL generated.
 You should have a home page where you can insert text.
-4) To send direct POST requests to Flask API using Python's inbuilt request module Run the below command to send the request with some values you can also execute: `python request.py`

 ----------------------------